imgritty/Resume/Mangala_Prabhu_Resume.md

 Education
 ---------
-Bachelor of  Science in Computer Engineering University                  :    Mangalore University Percentage                  :    72 %
+Bachelor of  Science in Computer Engineering _Mangalore University India_